 How does social engineering work?

-The four social engineering phases:
+Let's explore the four social engineering phases:

 1. Reconnaissance